DEGREES OF FREEDOM-2

 NOTE: The above equation for finding the number of degrees of freedom does not consider the geometric

 dimensions of the links involved in a kinematic chain.
-The number of degrees of freedom in an assembly of links can give valuable information as to the forms of motion (or lack of motion) in the assembly
+Degrees of freedom in an assembly give valuable information about forms of motion.

 TABLE : Degrees of freedom in linkage assemblies